rubensousa/PreviewSeekBar/README.md

 **The FrameLayout must have the same parent as the PreviewSeekBar if you want the default animations to work**

-2. Create a PreviewLoader and pass it to the PreviewSeekBar
+### Create a PreviewLoader and pass it to the PreviewSeekBar

-**Note**: A PreviewLoader is an interface that you need to implement yourself.
-This library isn't opinionated about how you actually show a preview.
-Check the sample code for an example on how it's done with ExoPlayer using thumbnail sprites.

 ```java